codeandqa/weather-app/README.md

-This is weather app.
-I will host on heroku.
+This is weather app. https://quiet-retreat-70098.herokuapp.com/